 Minor releases that provide new features, API additions, and significant UX improvements will be made every 4 months on the 15th of January, May, and September.

-There is a two-week feature freeze that precedes each minor release, during which no new features will be committed and development efforts will be focused on testing changes and fixing technical issues.
+There is a two-week feature freeze that precedes each minor release, during which no new features will be committed.
+This helps to focus development efforts on testing changes of features that did get committed, and also fixing technical issues.
+Minor UX improvements, string changes, and bug fixes are still allowed during feature freeze.

 Bug-fix releases will be made as necessary to fix any technical issues that have been identified in previous versions, and may contain some small UX changes.
 Since no features will be introduced or fundamentally changed, they are usually released when ready and not scheduled ahead of time.